 3. Why should you use nutritional yeast?
 Well I touched on one reason in number 1, because it has a lot of vitamin B12 and can help with a vitamin B12 deficiency.
 However, there are several other good reasons to use this awesome powder.
 First, you can use it has a replacement for cheese and this is great when cooking for children who are used to cheese but have to give up dairy.
 Second, it’s an inexpensive way to add favoring without salt, sugar or fat.
 Third, it is good for you.

 What other comments or questions do you have about nutritional yeast?
 Post them below.Did this help you?
-If so, I would greatly appreciate a comment and a share on Facebook, twitter, linkedin, or pinterest.
+If so, I would greatly appreciate a share on Facebook, twitter, linkedin, or pinterest.